Skip to content

 Data Build Tool Summary

-• Dbt core is an open source CLI and database agnostic used to allow data analysts and engineers to build reliable, modular data pipelines, creating "models" (SELECT statements) that are version-controlled, automatically documented, and tested for quality before consumption by BI tools.
+• Dbt core is an open source CLI and database agnostic used to allow data analysts and engineers to build reliable, modular data pipelines, creating "models" (SELECT statements) that are version-controlled, automatically documented, and tested for quality before consumption by analytics tools.
 Learn more about dbt in the docs.

 • dbt Cloud: A managed service with a web-based IDE, scheduler, job orchestration, and monitoring